 Check your drainage

-Check the drains inside and outside of your house before the storm starts.
+For those living in the countryside (jealous!), check the drains inside and outside of your house before the storm starts.
 If the drains inside your house are clogged, water can come in through the drains and fill your house.
 If the drains outside your house (like storm drains on the street) are clogged, water will collect outside your residence easily, in which case you should prepare to be inside for longer (more water, more kimbap, more soju).

 If the drains inside your house are clogged, and you have no drain cleaner, pour boiling water and soap together and check again after a few minutes.

 Having your gas lines off reduces the risk of the pipe breaking and filling your house with gas.
 As a precaution, turn off your gas before the storm starts.